 Top 100 most popular podcasts

 Seattle, 1999.
 At Garfield High School, Mr. Hudson is a legend.
 With a thundering voice and imposing stature, Mr. Hudson — or “Tom” as select students call him — teaches biology and leads an elite outdoors program.
 But when teen reporters at the school paper start exploring a rumor that he sexually abused students, all hell breaks loose.
 Adults close ranks, and schoolmates turn on the young journalists.
 And then one day, a voice on the school intercom announces that Mr. Hudson is dead.
 Isolde Raftery is one of the students who first hears about and reports allegations against Mr. Hudson.
-Three decades later, she is an investigative journalist in Seattle.
+Today, she is an investigative journalist in Seattle.
 In "Adults in the Room," Raftery re-reports the story to understand what really happened in 1999.
 Was a whole school community groomed by a charismatic predator?
 Or was she part of a whisper campaign that cost the life of a great teacher?

 "Focus" is KUOW’s home for immersive audio documentaries.
 Each season zooms in on a single story that challenges commonly held narratives about life in the Pacific Northwest and reveals something bigger about American society.